Object that we use every day, fall for one of these pens with traditional patterns.

 Meaning "the art of bringing flowers to life", the traditional Japanese floral art, called ikebana, is a decoration practice, but also a very spiritual practice that allows you to reconnect with nature in order to achieve true harmony. interior.

 Discover our range of Japanese screens to give a Japanese touch to your interior.

-Authentic and comfortable, discover our selection of rugs and rice straw tatami (goza) made in Japan.
+Authentic and comfortable, discover our selection of Japanese rugs and tatami in rice straw (goza).

 Traditionally hung outside in gardens for Children's Day, koinobori can also be hung indoors, in children's bedrooms for example.